Velythyl/velythyl.github.io/_pages/about.md

 One of the reasons I work in learning for robotics is because I believe automation is the single most promising way to solve our current climate crisis.

 I am also very interested in scientific vulgarization.
-I co-created the first ever blogpost track for ML conferences (see here), which has seen sustained success at ICLR since the inception of the track.
+I co-created the first ever blogpost track for [ML conferences](https://iclr-blog-track.github.io/home/), which has seen sustained success at ICLR since the inception of the track.

-My other computer science interests mainly deal with functional programming and compilation; as I work in ML, this manifests in an unending love for Jax
+My other computer science interests mainly deal with functional programming and compilation; as I work in ML, this manifests in an unending love for [Jax](https://github.com/jax-ml/jax)

 In my spare time I boulder, hangout with friends, got to a lot of techno and jazz events, and write.
 I like learning languages: I speak French and English fluently, I am learning Japanese right now (yes, yes, it’s to read manga, don’t judge me), and I can get by in German.